What is thrush?

 What are the symptoms of thrush?

-With a thrush infection in the genitals, you may notice a white discharge.
-It's odourless and has a cottage-cheese like texture.
-You'll also experience itching and irritation, as well as a stinging sensation during sexual intercourse or when you urinate.
+You may notice a white discharge with a thrush infection in the genitals.
+It's odourless and has a cottage-cheese-like texture.
+You'll also experience itching, irritation, and a stinging sensation during sexual intercourse or when urinating.
 Men may struggle to pull the foreskin back.

-On other parts of the body, thrush manifests as a red, itchy rash that scales over with a white or yellow discharge.
 Anyone with oral thrush will notice a thick, white coating on top of the tongue.
 This may also cause bad breath and an unpleasant taste.
+On other body parts, thrush manifests as a red, itchy rash that scales over with a white or yellow discharge.

 What causes thrush?

 Humans carry certain types of yeast called Candida.
-They're present on the surface of the skin and throughout the intestinal tracts and are entirely harmless.
+They're present on the skin's surface and throughout the intestinal tracts and are entirely harmless.
 Candida is usually regulated by the immune system or by competing microorganisms.

-But certain external factors can upset this natural balance, allowing the Candida to grow unchecked, which then leads to a thrush infection.
+But certain external factors can upset this natural balance, allowing the Candida to grow unchecked, leading to a thrush infection.